WebValley2022/DS2/README.md

 ---
 what do we want to do:
 - convert ohm to ppm
-- analize the data that we will obtain(becouse we will obtain them)
+- analyze the data that we will obtain (because we will obtain them)

 team:man::
 - Noam